ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ##### Impact of ACK losses {#impact-of-ack-losses}

 Delivery rate samples are generated upon receiving each ACK; ACKs may contain both cumulative and selective acknowledgment information.
 Losing an ACK results in losing the delivery rate sample corresponding to that ACK, and generating a delivery rate sample at later a time (upon the arrival of the next ACK).
 This can underestimate the delivery rate due the artificially inflated "rs.interval".
-As with any effect that can cause underestimation, it is RECOMMENDED that applications or congestion control algorithms using the output of this algorithm apply appropriate filtering to mitigate the impact of this effect.
+The impact of this effect is mitigated using the BBR.max_bw filter.

 ##### Impact of packet reordering {#impact-of-packet-reordering}